annie-kayal/project-2/README.md

 #### Houses

 - The `/houses` endpoint in our web page lists the Hogwarts houses which prompts a GET request as the page loads.
-The response from the API provides large detailed information, which is used in another component .
+The response from the API provides large detailed information, which is used in another component.
 For this endpoint, we quickly noticed the response was an array and chose to store this into a piece of state.

 - We were then able to access the information by using the `map` method on `this.state.data`.
 We were able to iterate through every array stored into state and display the House name and the values.